TheContentGym/GeospatialAPIs-UP42/Overview.md

 # Overview
-The following graphic gives you a sequence and overview of the steps involved in processing an image using the UP42 APIs and then using QGIS to visualize the data returned by the UP42 APIs.
+The following graphic gives you a sequence and overview of the steps involved in:
+- Processing a territory using the UP42 APIs
+- Using QGIS to visualize the data returned by the UP42 APIs.

 ![Steps involved in processing a territory using the UP42 APIs](UP42.drawio.png)